 It wasn't always the case, but transmitting large amounts of data over the internet has gotten easier thanks to 1) affordable high speed internet service and 2) plenty of on-line data storage solutions.

-The downside to these commercial options is that you have to set up an account first in order for people to "login" and access the files/folders where the data resides.
-I've seen this process be very easy and very complicated.
-If you're the receiving party, usually you will get an email with an HTML link directly to the service location along with login/download instructions.
-But there's a fair amount of coordination that happens between parties before you get to that point.
+You have to set up an account first in order for people to access the files/folders where the data resides.
+If you're the receiving party, usually you will get an email with an HTML link directly to the folder location along with any login/download instructions.
+There's a fair amount of coordination that often happens between parties before you get to that point.
 If your email account has spam protection or some form of virus/security safeguards in place, you may never even get the message.

 Option 2: You physically come here to pick up the files, or deliver them to me.

-Obviously not a great solution if you live in California. lol Maybe not even a great solution if you live more than 20 minutes away.
+Obviously not a viable solution if you live in Nebraska.
+Maybe not even a great solution if you live more than 20 minutes away.

 You can also provide